-Kitchen Grease is a primary cause because grease solidifies underground, where it is cooler.
+Cooking and kitchen clean up are the primary cause because grease solidifies underground, where it is cooler.
 Oils are found in most food, including vegan and dairy products, even after using soap and hot water.

 What can you do?
 Let it F.L.O.W!

 FREEZE the Grease in the Kitchen (Dairy and oils too) LEAVE costly products that say "flushable" in the garbage OUT with Medicines - Use the Free drop box at Public Safety Bldg.
 WATER AND WASTE ONLY in the pipes.